cs-fullstack-fall-2018/android-miniproject-2-dice-psanon19/README.md

 ### Extra Challenges

-* When the user rolls the die, by the provided dice roll sound (res/raw/shake_dice.mp3)
+* When the user rolls the die, play the provided dice roll sound (res/raw/shake_dice.mp3)

 * When the user rolls the die, simulate rolling of dice using TimerTasks or similar